 You can use the nuts of your choice.
 I prefer the contrast of salty cashews, but since they just disappear in the salad, I decided to use pecans for the photos.
 Again, both are tasty, and you can use your choice.
 Sliced or slivered almonds would work nicely, too.

 To keep the carbs down, I use a sugar-free marmalade and make sure my mayo has a minimum of sugar and no corn syrup.
-One of these days, I want to try making mayo from scratch.
-But not today.
-(Update: done — and it’s so easy!
+(Homemade is so easy, and needs no sugar!
 Here’s my mayo recipe.)

 Recipe: Orange-cranberry chicken salad